St. Katherine's Historic District: Mass Mound

 There is a legend in the city of Davenport that it will be spared from destruction by a tornado because of the Mass Mound.
 In 1835 after a period of intense storms a Jesuit missionary, the Rev. Charles Van Quickenborne, SJ, led the first Christian service in what would become the city of Davenport.
 He erected a crucifix made from native black walnut on a crude altar placed on top of what he called a Mass Mound.
 It was located on the side of the hill on what would become the St. Katharine's property.
 He gathered both the white settlers and the Native Americans in the region, regardless of their faith, and celebrated Mass for a week.
 On the last day, Benediction of the Blessed Sacrament was held and Van Quickenborne blessed the area to preserve it from storms and tornadoes.

 The early settlers in Davenport considered the spot a sacred place.
 Rev. J.A.M.
 Pelamourges, the first pastor of St. Anthony's Church in Davenport regularly meditated at the site and was known to spend the night in prayer there before the cross before major decisions or when problems arose.
 Eventually, the crucifix fell apart and was taken away.
 In time lumber baron John L. Davies built his home on the property before the Diocese of Iowa bought the property for St. Katharine's.

 A fire erupted at several lumber mills on July 24, 1901, in the Village of East Davenport.
 It destroyed 20 acre of land, 250 people were left homeless, and businesses suffered $1.25 million in losses.
 When the fire got to St. Katharine's the wind shifted towards the river.
 The Mass Mound was credited for sparing the rest of the city.

 A shrine was erected in 1928 at the Mass Mound site to the southwest of where the main building is located.
 It was blessed by the Rt.
 Rev. Theodore N. Morrison, the third Bishop of Iowa.
-An altar dedicated to St. Joseph was blessed by Dean Philbrook of Trinity Cathedral on April 29, 1931.
+An altar dedicated to Saint Joseph was blessed by Dean Philbrook of Trinity Cathedral on April 29, 1931.
 The altar was moved to Bettendorf when St. Katharine-St. Mark's School relocated to the Bettendorf Mansion.